urgetolearn/NITK-Summer-Of-Code/README.md

 10. 💬 **Commit your changes with a relevant commit message.**
     ##
           git push -u origin <your_branch_name>
-11. 🔄 **To create a pull request,** go to your forked repository on GitHub and click on Compare & pull request.
+11. 🔄 **To create a pull request,** go to your forked repository on GitHub and click on `Compare & pull request`.
 12. 🎉 Congratss!
 You have made a PR!!

 ### If you find this project helpful, please consider giving it a star ⭐!!